Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 Imported Food Safety

 To ensure imported goods are safe for consumers, the Food Safety Modernization Act encourages foreign suppliers to meet the same standards of U.S. products.
-The FDA will hold importers accountable for the safety of the food from foreign suppliers and establish a third party certification program, whereby foreign facilities can certify that their facilities comply with U.S. standards.
+The FDA will hold importers accountable for the safety of the food from foreign suppliers and establish a third-party certification program, whereby foreign facilities can certify that their facilities comply with U.S. standards.
+Additionally, modern tools such as RFID technology can be used to enhance traceability and monitoring, ensuring that food safety standards are consistently met throughout the supply chain.

 The FDA will also be authorized to mandate that high-risk imported foods must be accompanied by this certification as a condition of entry into the U.S. Importers can participate in a voluntary program that provides for expedited review and entry of foods from participating importers.
 If foreign facilities refuse the FDA access for inspection, products can be denied entry into the U.S.